Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ## Comprehend

 The Comprehend connector provides a standard mechanism to extract entities and Personally identifiable information (PII) entities from text in your documents.
 The **ENTITY** action is used by the Comprehend connector to execute [Amazon Comprehend](https://aws.amazon.com/comprehend/){:target="_blank"} natural language processing (NLP) services and identify and analyze text from specific plain text files.
+The Comprehend connector supports default entity recognition, custom entity recognition, document classification, and custom document classification.

 > **Note:** The Comprehend connector can only receive either **files** or **text** but not both at the same time.